16 Essential Project Management Books To Read In 2022

-While there is nothing like learning from experience, taking the hard-won advice from experts in the field will save you from making countless avoidable errors.
+While there is nothing like learning from experience and project management training, taking the hard-won advice from experts in the field will save you from making countless avoidable errors.
 But with so many project management books out there, it’s hard to know which are actually useful.

 1. Alpha Project Managers by Andy Crowe

-Based on his survey of 860 project managers, Andy Crowe breaks down all the key traits that make the best project managers achieve more.
+Based on his survey of 860 project managers, this is one of the best project management books available.
+Andy Crowe breaks down all the key traits that make the best project managers achieve more.
 His research debunks common knowledge about what it takes to succeed as a project manager.
 For example, his survey found that the best project managers send fewer emails per day and spend less time in meetings than their less-successful counterparts.

 What makes this analysis stand out is that fact that they also surveyed 4,398 clients, team members, and senior management that worked with these project managers.
 As a result, the findings reflect a comprehensive view of the project manager’s performance, and not subject to biases of many self-reported surveys.